ATHUL-KRISHANA/Fligh-Price-/README.md

 # Fligh Fare Prediction
 Predicting flight fares is a crucial task in the airline industry and for travelers looking to plan their trips efficiently.
 The primary objective of this project is to develop a machine learning model that accurately predicts flight fares based on various influencing factors.
-By analyzing historical flight data, the project seeks to identify the key determinants of fare prices and use this information to forecast future fares.
 ## Dataset Overview
 The dataset used for this project is sourced from Kaggle [https://www.kaggle.com/datasets/nikhilmittal/flight-fare-prediction-mh/data].The dataset is divided into training and test files.
 The training dataset contains 10,000 rows and 11 columns
 * Features of the Flight Fare Prediction Dataset